Coronavirus: British Airways cancels A318 flights on London City - New York

 The return flight can be operated non-stop because the runways are longer at JFK - New York International Airport, and the aircraft can carry more fuel in its tanks.

-At the same time, BA002 New York - London is the longest flight operated by an Airbus A318 aircraft, the smallest of the Airbus A320 family of aircraft.
-British Airways operates London City - New York flights with 2 A318 aircraft, G-EUNA and G-EUNB.
-After canceling the route, it is not yet known what will be the fate of the 2 Babybus planes.
+At the same time, BA002 New York - London is the longest flight operated by an Airbus A318 aircraft, the smallest in the Airbus A320 family of aircraft.
+British Airways operates flights London City - New York with 2 A318 aircraft, G-EUNA and G-EUNB codes.
+After the cancellation of the route, it is still unknown what will be the fate of the 2 Babybus planes.